5WPR Named to List of Top U.S. PR Firms 2021

 Apr 07, 2021, 09:15 ET

-NEW YORK, April 7, 2021 /PRNewswire/ -- O'Dwyers, a leading public relations industry publication, has officially released its annual PR rankings, naming 5W Public Relations (5W PR) the 11th largest privately-held public relations agency in the U.S. The agency was also ranked the third largest public relations agency in New York City Metro Area.
+NEW YORK, April 7, 2021 /PRNewswire/ -- O'Dwyers, a leading public relations industry publication, has officially released its annual PR rankings, naming 5W Public Relations (5WPR) the 11th largest privately-held public relations agency in the U.S. The agency was also ranked the third largest public relations agency in New York City Metro Area.

 O'Dwyer's has been conducting its PR firm ranking for the past 52 years based on their fees, and reviews PR firm income statements.
 5WPR saw a 12.6% increase over 2019 with a net fee income of $38.1 Million for 2020.